 The choice of exposure time depends on whether the object is point-like (planets, stars,asteroids) or extended (comets, nebulae, galaxies).
 For point-like objects, the online exposure calculator should be used.
 For most extended objects, it is unlikely that the image will be overexposed even for long exposure times, so the appropriate exposure time is determined more by the science objectives.
 For relatively bright extended objects, like M51 and M27, a single 60 sec exposure is usually adequate.
 For fainter objects, multiple 60-sec images can be taken and median-averaged later in Maxim.
 Alternatively, longer single exposures can be used, but this is risky, since the telescope may not track accurately over long exposures (a few minutes or longer).

 The exposure time also depends on filter choice.
 Here's an example of a single 60 sec exposure of the bright galaxy M51 using a luminance [clear] filter.

-The color filters (B, G, R) only allow ⅓ the light that the luminance filter does, so a single 60-sec exposure may not be adequate.
-Here's an image of M51 made by combining LRBG filters to form a color image in Maxim/DL.
+The color filters (B, V, R) only allow ⅓ the light that the N filter does, so a single 60-sec exposure may not be adequate.
+Here's an image of M51 made by combining NBVR filters to form a color image in Maxim/DL.